comp129/comp55/docs/labs/15-Figma.md

 ```

 This code will create two GRects and two GLabels, with each one
-being in correspondance to their own locations to the image.
+being in correspondance to their own locations in the image.

 ### Exporting as an Image